menu

 The overall crime rate in Sheldon is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Sheldon is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Sheldon doesn't have a public transportation system that people use for their commute.

 Demographics

-The citizens of Sheldon have a very low rate of college education: just 7.14% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Sheldon has a very low overall level of education: only 7.98% of people over 25 hold a 4-year college degree or higher.

 Sheldon is a somewhat ethnically-diverse village.
 The people who call Sheldon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sheldon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Sheldon include German, Irish, Norwegian, French, and Polish.
+Important ancestries of people in Sheldon include German, Irish, Norwegian, Polish, and French.

 The most common language spoken in Sheldon is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Polish and Italian.

 Notable & Unique Neighborhood Characteristics